dscripka/openWakeWord/README.md

     wakeword_model_paths=["path/to/model.onnx"],  # can also leave this argument empty to load all of the included pre-trained models
 )

-# Get an 80 ms audio frame from a file, microphone, network stream, etc. containing 16-bit 16khz PCM audio data
+# Get an 80 ms audio frame containing 16-bit 16khz PCM audio data from a file, microphone, network stream, etc.
 frame = my_function_to_get_audio_frame()

-# Get predictions for the frame, representing scores between 0 and 1
+# Get predictions for the frame
 prediction = model.predict(frame)
 ```